Near the top end Adeline recalls ……

 Ilkeston peppered with a rash of infectious thefts

-To reach the back kitchen of Solomon’s premises from Bath Street an open and exposed yard had to be crossed.
+Solomon had established himself in Bath Street as a grocer and baker in the mid 1850’s.
+To reach the back kitchen of his premises from Bath Street an open and exposed yard had to be crossed.
 This, however, did not deter Robert Pepper.

 In late March of 1866 he paid an uninvited and unwelcome clandestine night-time visit to this kitchen and left shortly afterwards with two brushes, a towel, a looking-glass, a basket, boots and a cap — the property of Solomon and his apprentice John Hind — while the house occupants slept soundly in their beds.